-- 3.7.1 The duration of a full-time IPRA is three years for a student undertaking Research Doctorate studies, and up to two years for a student undertaking Research Masters studies.
-The duration of a part-time IPRA is six years for Research Doctorate studies and up to four years for Research Masters studies. - 3.7.2 The duration of an IPRA will be reduced by any periods of study undertaken: - (a) towards the degree prior to the commencement of the IPRA; or - (b) towards the degree during suspension of the IPRA (unless the study was undertaken overseas as part of a Commonwealth Government financially supported international postgraduate research scholarship or award see paragraph 2.1(g)); or - (c) previously while receiving an Australian postgraduate coursework award. - 3.7.3 The duration of an IPRA will be increased by any periods of paid sick or maternity leave approved by QUT.
+- 3.7.1 The duration of an IPRA is three years for a student undertaking full time Research Doctorate studies, and 6 years for a student undertaking part time Research Doctorate studies. - 3.7.2 The duration of an IPRA for a student undertaking Research Masters studies is the standard duration of the Research Masters course (as presented in the relevant QUT study guide). - 3.7.3 The duration of an IPRA will be reduced by any periods of study undertaken: - (a) towards the degree prior to the commencement of the IPRA; or - (b) towards the degree during suspension of the IPRA); or - (c) previously while receiving an IPRA. - 3.7.4 The duration of an IPRA will be increased by any periods of paid sick or maternity leave approved by QUT